Roscosmos presented a plan for deorbiting the ISS: the process will take 2.5 years

 ISS will continue to operate until 2030: Roscosmos and NASA have agreed on approximate dates

-Roscosmos plans to double its orbital satellite constellation in two years
+Roscosmos plans to double the orbital constellation of satellites in two years

-Roscosmos to start selling spacesuits with autographs of cosmonauts to support students and schoolchildren
+Roscosmos will start selling spacesuits with autographs of cosmonauts to support students and schoolchildren

 Sources